"Boxwork" by NPS / Kim Acker , public domain

 Things to Do in South Dakota

-Things to do and trip ideas in South Dakota national parks.
+Find things to do and trip ideas in South Dakota.

 The setting sun illuminates several sharp ridge lines under a moon.